Product comparison · · 10 min read

 Pricing

-Sendbird offers a free tier for up to 1000 monthly active users and 20 concurrent connections, making it useful for testing.
-Paid plans start at $399/month for the "Starter" plan, which supports up to 5000 monthly active users and includes features like message history, real-time push notifications, and file sharing.
+Sendbird offers a free tier for up to 1,000 monthly active users and 20 concurrent connections, making it useful for testing.
+Paid plans start at $399/month for the 'Starter' plan, which supports up to 5000 monthly active users and includes features such as message history, real-time push notifications, and file sharing.
 Custom enterprise pricing is available for large-scale use cases.

 Pros